School Council President

 Amsleigh Park was born from the union of East Oakleigh and Amstel Primary Schools back in the early 1990’s.
 Tucked away behind the East Oakleigh Shopping Village, the school is known as Oakleigh’s hidden gem.
 Never has a description been so true.
-The School’s purpose to “provide a safe, supportive and dynamic learning environment through high quality teaching that enables all students to be responsible, independent and resilient learners, well prepared for an evolving global future” is lived and demonstrated every day.
+The School’s purpose to “To provide a safe and inclusive community that fosters resilience, innovation connection and lifelong learning,” is lived and demonstrated every day.
 Through this vision, teachers and support staff help to empower students across classroom learning and broader community activities.
 The Student Representative Council is a great example of this in action.
 Students are able to demonstrate their leadership and responsibility through activities as varied as suggestions for school improvements to proactively fundraising for worthy causes throughout the year.
-I’m particularly impressed with the students commitment to social responsibility; in 2016 they have created awareness for causes such as the “Sleep Bus” aiding the homeless, Multiple Systems Atrophy (MSA) and the Indigenous literacy.
-Together the student body contributed to raising a total of approximately $10,000 for these causes; truly an “Our Best Always” effort.

 - “Leigh Club” Choir

 - Comprehensive Outdoor Education Program starting with Year 2 “sleepover’ through to the Grade 6 full week camp

 - Participation in University of New South Wales Award program

 - Subscriptions to Reading Eggs and Mathletics program

 - Opportunities to be recognised in the Kiwani’s “Teriffic Kids” program

 - Music, dance, self expression, drama and public speaking through the annual School Production